 Spent the afternoon reading the paper (very odd to see a friend's picture on the front of The Guardian, though I knew this article about popbitch was going in), and also opening up my IPOD!
 The replacement battery arrived, and the surgery seems to have gone smoothly, it's all powered back up again, nice one Maplin.
 The hardest bit was opening the case, mostly because of being overly cautious about doing any damage, but there was no soldering involved, just unplug, and plug in again.

 Even later that day, we went out on the large in Hythe, and came back to ours for a few more drinks.
 We weren't loud or late, but we did get an ANONYMOUS NOTE in our pigeonhole this morning.
 I guess they don't want a complaint to be traceable in case it causes them problems when they come to sell up, you have to declare these sorts of things.
 It did say that noise travels through the walls, floor and ceiling, so we'd not tell which flat it was.
 I'm not really a nuisance neighbour I swear.

-Paul Clarke's weblog - I work + live in Hythe, Kent.
-Married to Clare + father to 2, I'm a full-stack web developr, and I do js / nodejs, some ruby, other languages ect ect.
-I like pubbing, parkrun, eating, home automation + other diy stuff, history, family tree stuff, TV, squirrels, pirates, lego, and TIME TRAVEL.
+Paul Clarke's weblog - I live in Hythe, Kent.
+Married to Clare + father to two, I'm a full-stack web developr, + I do js / nodejs, some ruby, other languages ect ect.
+I like pubs, parkrun, eating, home-automation + other diy stuff, history, tree stuff, TV, squirrels, pirates, lego, and TIME TRAVEL.